First off, let me say that graphing two-variable linear inequalites in the x,y-plane is much easier than your textbook makes it seem.

 When I had strict inequalities on the number line (such as x < 3), I denoted this by using a parenthesis (instead of a square bracket) or an open [unfilled] dot (instead of a closed [filled] dot).

-In the case of these linear inequalities, the notation for a strict inequality is a dashed line.
+In the case of these two-variable linear inequalities, the notation for a strict inequality is a dashed line.
 So the border of my solution region actually looks like this:

 Related page: If you need to graph a set of two or more linear inequalities at once, view the lesson on systems of linear inequalities.